-The Compliance Committee meet monthly over the year to evaluate all internal and external compliance.
+The Compliance Committee meets on a monthly basis over the year to evaluate all internal and external compliance.

 CCI has designed and implemented its Compliance Program according to Australian and International Standard for Compliance Management Systems, which is embedded in the CompliSpace electronic infrastructure.
 All policies and procedures are regularly updated for any regulatory change by their internal team, which is comprised of 15 lawyers.